Interaction between disk and extended corona in a general relativistic framework: Discussion

 Assuming a disk albedo of 0.5 and a typical coronal electron temperature, we find that the hardest photon index ($\Gamma_{\rm min}$) achievable with a static slab corona fully covering the disk is approximately 1.7–1.8, depending on the black hole spin, coronal temperature, and inclination.
 Although the relationship between disk albedo and ionization parameter ($\xi$) is not straightforward, Fig. 3 of \citet{Malzac2005}—which estimates albedo based on reflected/reprocessed flux above 1 keV—suggests that an albedo of 0.5 corresponds to $\xi \sim 2000$ for a constant-density slab.
 Thus, the $\Gamma_{\rm min}$ values obtained in our study would be expected only when $\xi \sim 2000$, which is consistent with earlier studies of two-phase accretion flows in local energy balance \citep{Haardt1993, Malzac2005, Poutanen2018}.
 Observationally, typical ionization parameters for the inner disk reflection fall in the range $\xi \sim 10^3$–$10^4$, supporting the plausibility of our assumed albedo \citep{Basak2017, Steiner2017, Buisson2019, Chakraborty2020, Zdziarski2021MAXI, Chand2024}.
+Even much more self-consistent treatment of disk-corona equilibrium incorporating GRMHD simulation, non-uniform temperature and optical depth of the corona, and energy dependent disk albedo with proper photoionization treatment can produce the hardest power law only $\sim$ 1.6 \citep{LiuKrolik2025}.
 However, for most X-ray binaries, the hardest observed photon indices lie in the range $\Gamma \sim 1.5$–2.0 \citep{Wu2008, Yang2015, Liu2023, You2023}, with some requiring $\Gamma < 1.5$ \citep{Chakraborty2020, Datta2024, Chand2024}.
-Therefore, while spectra with $\Gamma \sim 1.7$ can be reproduced with a static slab corona above the disk, harder spectra likely require an alternative mechanism or coronal geometry.
+Therefore, while spectra with $\Gamma \sim 1.6-1.7$ can be reproduced with a static slab corona above the disk, harder spectra likely require an alternative mechanism or coronal geometry.
 One possible way to produce harder spectra is by increasing the disk albedo (and hence its ionization), as shown in Fig.~\ref{fig_effect_of_spin_Te_albedo}(c).
 However, this comes at the cost of significantly reducing or even washing out the iron line feature in the reflection spectrum.
 This might be acceptable if the observed iron line in the hard state is primarily produced by outer disk reflection, while the inner disk reflection contributes mainly to the continuum.
 Such an interpretation is supported by the top panel of Fig.~5 in \citet{Zdziarski2021MAXI} and Fig.~3 in \citet{Datta2024}.
 This scenario is also consistent with the observed weakening of the iron line in the hard state, possibly due to reflection passing through a Comptonizing corona before reaching the observer \citep{Petrucci2001, Steiner2016}.
 Conversely, if a single reflection component suffices, or if both inner and outer reflection components are required to reproduce the iron line feature—as suggested by \citet{Liu2023}—then there is no flexibility to arbitrarily increase the disk ionization or albedo.
 In such cases, the static slab corona cannot explain spectra with $\Gamma < 1.7$, effectively ruling it out as a viable geometry for the hardest observed spectral states in XRBs.